Atharv-Kokate/Agentic-AI-Nurse-CrewAI/README.md

 ## 📸 Overview

-VitalIQ is an **agentic AI nursing assistant** that automates patient health monitoring and clinical decision-making through a multi-agent architecture.
+Aviral is an **agentic AI nursing assistant** that automates patient health monitoring and clinical decision-making through a multi-agent architecture.
 Nurses submit patient vitals, and the system autonomously evaluates them through a 5-stage AI pipeline — asking the patient follow-up questions in real-time when needed, consulting a medical knowledge base (RAG), computing a risk score, and deciding on an action: **monitor at home**, **schedule appointment**, **alert caregiver**, or **trigger emergency escalation** via WhatsApp to a doctor.

 ### Key Highlights